tristar2001/vim-cide/README.md

 * Dependencies
   * silver seracher (ag): can be downloaded from [https://github.com/ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
   * cscope: can be downloaded from [http://cscope.sourceforge.net/](http://cscope.sourceforge.net/)
-  * find: windows version can be found under C:/Program Files/Git/usr/bin/find.exe if Git was installed
+  * find: the windows version can be found under C:/Program Files/Git/usr/bin/find.exe if Git was installed
 * Manual installation
   * Download this plugin from [https://github.com/tristar2001/vim-cide](https://github.com/tristar2001/vim-cide)
   * Copy downloaded cide.vim to vimfiles/plugin/ folder